Testing

 • Certain tests, like SbSocketSendTo and SbSocketReceiveFrom, are integrated to assess API consistency and avoid unnecessary duplication.

-Starboard attempts to make the porting process as easy as possible.
-To that end, Starboard provides a compliance test suite, called NPLB (No Platform Left Behind), that porters can use to gauge their progress.
+Starboard 18 aims to make the porting process as easy as possible.
+To that end, it provides a compliance test suite, called NPLB (No Platform Left Behind), that porters can use to gauge their progress.

 Current State

-NPLB tests must work on all Starboard implementations, so they may make no assumptions about platform-specific details.
-Rather, they attempt to define a living contract for the APIs on all platforms.
+Because NPLB tests must work on all Starboard implementations, they make no assumptions about platform-specific details.
+Instead, they define a living contract for the APIs across all platforms.

 Test Organization